markjreed/old-fizzbuzz/README.md

 And there we go.
-This repo contains the programs, all of which have been tested except for the PL/I, and the script that I used to test all of them except the PL/I and the APL on my Mac.
+This repo contains the programs, all of which have been tested except for the PL/I, and the script that I used to test all of them except the PL/I and the APL (which I ran in a Windows VM) on my Mac.